 This is an opportunity for you to outline how your company will operate in terms of board members and investors.
 Who has the final say in decisions?

-While I understand you may need to give up some equity in your startup to get off the ground, I recommend keeping the power in your hands.
+While we understand you may need to give up some equity in your startup to get off the ground, we recommend keeping the power in your hands.

-Your marketing plan relies on everything else I’ve talked about so far.
+Your marketing plan relies on everything else we’ve talked about so far.

 How will you acquire customers based on the market research of your target audience and competitive analysis?

 This strategy needs to be aligned with your budget and financial projections as well.

 We could sit here and talk about different marketing strategies all day.
 But there’s no right or wrong way to approach this for your startup company.